 Wilbur Wright College was established in 1934 by the Chicago Board of Education as one of the system of three city junior colleges designed to serve the post-secondary educational needs of Chicago citizens.
 Except for a three-year period during World War II, when the U.S. Navy took it over for training purposes, the college remained at 3400 N. Austin until the recent move to the new campus in 1993.
 In 1966, Wright and the other city colleges were reorganized into a new community college district, named the City Colleges of Chicago, with its own Board of Trustees and taxing authority.

-The teacher population of 206 teachers has declined by 7% over five years.
+The teacher population of 209 teachers has stayed relatively flat over five years.

 |College||City Colleges of Chicago-Wilbur Wright College||Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |# Full-Time Students||4,063 students||779 students|

 |Diversity ScoreThe chance that two students selected at random would be members of a different ethnic group.
 Scored from 0 to 1, a diversity score closer to 1 indicates a more diverse student body.||0.68||0.70|